anttiluode/fractalai/README.md

 It is based on the idea that human brain / AI may store information as fractals.

-It is mostly broken code that most likely will never be done.
+It is mostly broken code that most likely will never be done written by ChatGPT / Claude.

 ## Features
 - **Fractal Architecture**: Dynamic branching structure for processing different modalities.